Mepolizumab: Overdose

 Single doses of 15 times the usual therapeutic dose have been tolerated in studies without significant side effects.

 Interactions

 No interaction studies have been conducted.
-As with other monoclonal antibodies, the interaction potential is considered to be low.
+The interaction potential is considered to be low.

 Pharmacology

 Mechanism of action

 Mepolizumab binds to IL-5 and prevents it from binding to its receptor, more specifically the interleukin 5 receptor alpha subunit, on the surface of eosinophil white blood cells.
 While eosinophils play a role in inflammation associated with asthma, the exact mechanism of mepolizumab is unknown.

 Pharmacokinetics

 After subcutaneous injection, mepolizumab has an estimated bioavailability of 80% and reaches highest blood plasma concentrations after four to eight days.
 Like other antibodies, it is degraded by proteolytic enzymes.
 Its biological half-life is 20 days on average, ranging from 16 to 22 days in different individuals.

 Chemistry

 The substance is an IgG1 kappa monoclonal antibody, the two heavy chains consisting of 449 amino acids each, and the two light chains consisting of 220 amino acids each.
 The protein part has a molar mass of about 146 kDa, and the sugar part of 3 kDa.